ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

         - if 2nd cpu thread reads from a 1st cpu Exclusive cache, then 1st cpu must downgrade cache to Shared
         - if 2nd cpu thread reads a cache in Modify, Modified cache is written to main memory, and downgrade to Shared
     - if cache line is Shared, and thread writes to it, it is marked Modified, and other Shared lines are marked Invalid
+- [redis](datastore_cheatsheet.md) and memcached are popular in-memory servers used for caching
 #### DISTRIBUTED CACHE
 - usually TCP/UDP used to talk to cache server/shards (b/c it's fast)
 - usually use a client lib, it figures out which cache shard to hit